WSoC-VITAP/WSoC2101-TestRepo/README.md

   wait for any feedback form (if any) from the organising clubs.
 Again another email to look for, never mind i won’t give my feedback.

-● Hereby, the event is complete for the students, but what about the club members and the university admin?
-A lot of post event questions are:

 1.)
 For the club EB :

 - How well was the event organised, we shall take reviews from the participants?
 Make and circulate a feedback form.